cloudevents/spec/tools/fake-docs/languages/my-lang/myspec/README.md

-# My Spec - Version 1.0.0 (Language specific suffix)
+# My Spec - Version 1.0.0

-Notice that this file has the same title as the english version but with a suffix
+Notice that this file has the same title as the english version